Top Scholarships for Women in STEM

 Science Systems and Applications, Inc. Academic Scholarship

 The Details: This scholarship is awarded on the basis of scholarship and participation in SPS.
 It is supported by SSAI.
-Students need to be in their sophomore or junior year of college and need to be undergraduate members of the SPS National Organization.
-They need to be majoring in physics or a related science.
+Students need to be in their sophomore or junior year of college.
+They must be undergraduate members of the SPS National Organization, majoring in physics or a related science.

 Website for more information and to apply for this scholarship: link